ksu-cs-textbooks/cis526/content/02-http/09-status-codes.md

 ### 3XX Status Codes

 Codes in the 300's indicate redirects.
 These should be used in conjunction with a `Location` response header to notify the user-agent where to redirect.
-The two most common are:
+The three most common are:

 __`301 Moved Permanently`__ Indicates the requested resource is now permanently available at a different URI.
 The new URI should be provided in the response, and the user-agent may want to update bookmarks and caches.